 Source: allnutritious.com

 An all-green breakfast wrap with avocados, cucumbers, dill, and some leafy salad.
-Add some creamy yogurt and pesto, and you can only imagine the delightful explosion of flavors on your tongue.
+Add some creamy yogurt and pesto, for extra flavor.

-Again, it is best if you use Weight Watchers tortillas for this recipe, to make sure that your breakfast does not blow a huge chunk of your daily calorie limit.
+It is best if you use Weight Watchers tortillas for this recipe, to keep it low calorie.

-So delicious and filling, you cannot even tell how nutritious, healthy, and low in calories these green wraps really are.
+So delicious and filling, you cannot even tell how nutritious, and low in calories these wraps are.

 Per Serving: